In This Article

 After the local anesthesia has worn off when the procedure has been completed by your root canal dentist, it is very possible for you to experience slight pain as well as sensitivity.
 This is much connected to the process of cleaning.
 When the cleaning process is going on, your dentist or endodontist will create a little opening in your tooth crown in order to clean the dental pulp chamber of your tooth.
 Any pain or sensitivity associated with the procedure should last for some days.

 You will probably need over-the-counter root canal pain relief drugs since the pain is usually mild.
 Some of these medications include ibuprofen, acetaminophen, just to mention a few.
 It is very important to consult with your root canal dentist so that the right drugs will be prescribed for you.
 Furthermore, you should try as much as possible to stay away from crunching hard foods after your root canal because this can cause more pain for you.

 When to seek help

 Your root canal pain should abate after some days but if swelling and pain persist, you should not hesitate to see your dentist immediately.
 A lot of people require between one and two treatment sessions before achieving success with the procedure.
 If your case is severe, your session requirement may even be more and recurring pain may indicate that you need additional sessions.

 Usually, the discomfort should reduce pain after root canal, you have taken the pain-relief drugs.
 If you discover that there is no improvement, you should inform your doctor and a stronger pain reliever may be recommended for you.
 However, it is very important for you to note that strong pain relievers can only be taken for a short time.

 As soon as your treatment is completed, a crown will be put on it which can be made of gold, porcelain, or metal.
 This will go a long way in preventing imminent damage to the compromised tooth.
-In some instances, the pain you are experiencing is an impermanent side effect while you are getting used to the new crown.
+In some instances, After root canal pain is a temporary side effect as you get used to a newly placed crown.